lingard/colors-ts/docs/modules/Color.ts.md

   values.
 This is different from comparing the HSL values (for example, HSL has many different representations of black (arbitrary hue and saturation values).
-- Colors outside the sRGB gamut which cannot be displayed on a typical computer screen can not be represented by `Color`.

 ## OrdLuminance